pine/sharock-dead/README.md

 sharock-dead
 ------------

-Shards Rocks is no longer available.
+Shards Rocks is not dead!.
+Shards Rocks is in maintenance.

-I cannot maintenance can not be continued.
+It will be available soon :)

+This project is going to be maintained by crystal community.

+Please donate to [Crystal Language Project](https://salt.bountysource.com/teams/crystal-lang), help us to be 1.0!